fnaumenko/isChIP/README.md

 The size selection in **isChIP** is carried out according to the normal distribution.
 By default, its *mean* is automatically adjusted so that it coincides with the mode of an initial lognormal distribution.
 This provides the least computational loss.
 Of course the size selection mean can be set by user.
-But in this case, one should bear in mind the decrease in output, the more, the further the size selection mean is from the lognormal mode
+But in this case, one should bear in mind a decrease in output, which is the greater, the further the size selection mean is from the lognormal mode
 (yellow graph):<br>
 ![Model Distribution](https://github.com/fnaumenko/isChIP/blob/master/pict/isChIP_fragDistr_label_.png)

-To facilitate the adjustment of distribution parameters use a specialized Windows utility [**RandomTest**](https://github.com/fnaumenko/RandomTest-Win).
+To facilitate the adjustment of distribution parameters use of a specialized Windows utility [**RandomTest**](https://github.com/fnaumenko/RandomTest-Win) is recommended.
 It visualizes the initial lognormal as well as the final distribution of fragments after size selection, and allows you to quickly fit the parameters for the desired distribution.